 Legal cases.
-Cargo Inspection Service at Valencia, Spain and New Jersey, U.S.A., provides scientific and technical advice in legal cases to local and international maritime law offices, maritime lawyers, cargo underwriters and P&I Clubs, as well as critical review and analysis of documentation and evidence gathered and provision of expert evidence for litigation.
+Cargo Inspection Service operates from New Jersey, U.S.A. and Valencia, Spain, providing scientific and technical advice in legal cases to local and international maritime law offices, maritime lawyers, cargo underwriters and P&I Clubs, as well as critical review and analysis of documentation and evidence gathered and provision of expert evidence for litigation.

 We have served as expert witness in international courts regarding cases related to grains in bulk, cocoa in bags, barley malt, potatoes, seed potatoes and other reefer cargo.
 Also, we have been appointed by courts as experts to assess the nature, cause and extension of damage during marine transportation of fresh and processed foods, fertilizers and chemical products.